Skip to content

 Run TWILIGHT

-Table 1: List of functionalities supported by TWILIGHT
+Table 1: List of command line options supported by TWILIGHT

 Option Description

--t, --tree Input guide tree file path (Newick format).
+-t, --tree Input guide tree file in Newick format (required).

--i, --sequences Input unaligned sequences path (FASTA format).
+-i, --sequences Input unaligned sequences file in FASTA format (required).

--f, --files Path to the directory containing all MSA files (FASTA format) to be merged.
+-f, --files Path to the directory containing all MSA files in FASTA format to be merged.

 -d, --temp-dir Directory for storing temporary files.
 Used when -f or -m is specified.